samuelfsd/samuelfsd/README.md

-### about me
+# about me

-i'm Samuel, a software engineer and technology enthusiast.
+- I'm Samuel, 22 years old, love soccer and Botafogo, a technology enthusiast.
-I have a bachelor's degree in computer science and am currently studying for a master's degree in computer science.
+- Computer science graduate and master's student in computer science (information systems and databases).
-I've been working as a software engineer for over 3 years.
+- I've been working as a software engineer professionally for over 3 years.

-### tech stack
+# tech stack

 - Javascript
 - Typescript